Resource Registration Deployment Guide⚓︎

 Uninstallation⚓︎

-helm uninstall landsat-harvester-worker -n resource-registration
+helm uninstall registration-harvester-worker-landsat -n resource-registration

 kubectl delete -f registration-harvester/generated-ingress.yaml